fifthgear/fifthgear-php/README.md

     }

-## Placing an Order
+## Placing an Order with a Credit Card

-Use the Fifth Gear Order Submit API to send new orders from any application directly in to Fifth Gear's Warehouse Management Platform.
+Submit an Credit Card order directly to Fifth Gear's Fulfillment Platform. **NOTE**: If you're collecting users credit card data you ABSOLUTELY required to have a fully tested SSL setup on your server.
+Fifth Gear will not allow any clients to leverage credit card payment's without proper SSL.

     require_once('fifthgear.php');
-    $fg = new FifthGear('companyid', 'username', 'password');
+    $fg = new FifthGear('companyid', 'username', 'password', 'dev');

     $fg->addCustomer(array(
         'firstName'=>'Brandon',